Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 234: Fix: Add tests for README for faster execution. at 2025-06-23 17:53:49
 * Commit 235: Test: Update documentation for utility to align with standards. at 2025-06-23 10:21:06
 * Commit 236: Refactor: Configure CI for UI to improve user experience. at 2025-06-24 09:20:47
+* Commit 237: Style: Improve styling of database to improve user experience. at 2025-06-24 13:30:00